F1rst-Unicorn/tiny-auth/doc/scopes.md

   - access token
 ```

+For SQLite stores, this corresponds to the table `tiny_auth_scope_mapping`.

 This will map the plain YAML object below `structure` into the token.
 Every
 mapping has a `structure` which defines the structure of the object put into
 the token.
+For SQLite stores, see in the types sections below.

-The compulsory `type` defines the behaviour of the mapping (see
+The compulsory `type` defines the behaviour of the mapping (see below for all
-below for all types).
+types).

 `destination` controls, where the mapping should be visible.
 It takes a list of
 any of these values: `access token`, `id token`, `userinfo`.
 The default is to